iterorganization/IMAS-ParaView/docs/source/training_solps.rst

 .. figure:: images/training/solps_multiblock.png
-   :width: 400px

    Electron Pressure defined on the core, SOL and separatrix.
+Data provided by X. Bonnin.

 Visualizing other attributes